spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 ### Pilot’s Lounge

 To the left of the elevator is a long room that follows the curve of the inner hull.
-It has large reinforced glass windows facing the Shuttle Bay, couches, display screens, and a small bar with a robotic bartender.
+It has large reinforced glass windows facing the Shuttle Bay, couches, display screens showing the broadcast, and a small bar with a robotic bartender.
 It feels like a cross between an airport lounge and a truck stop.
 There are large restrooms with showers, and even a few small capsule hotel-style sleeping pods, all of which can be rented via the robotic bartender.
 There is only one patron in the lounge, the Pilot, who is nursing a beer.

 ### The Pilot